Why two British actors were ‘snubbed’ from Baftas In Memoriam tribute

 West was best known to TV audiences for his roles in Coronation Street and EastEnders, and had a distinguished career on both stage and screen.
 He won a TV Bafta for his performance in Edward the Seventh in 1976.
 He died aged 90 in November 2024.

-Some commented that Bernard Hill had been missing from the line up, however the Awards paid tribute to him at last year’s event.
+Some commented that Bernard Hill had been missing from the line up, but Bafta paid tribute to him at last year’s TV event.

 Hill, star of Titanic and Oscar-winning fantasy film Lord of the Rings, died aged 79 in May 2024.
 He was also known for his iconic role as Yosser Hughes in Alan Bleasdale’s seminal British drama Boys from the Blackstuff.
 The actor had been nominated for two Baftas throughout his career.